msgraphtf/terraform-provider-msgraph/docs/data-sources/applications.md

 Read-Only:

 - `redirect_uris` (List of String) Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
+For iOS and macOS apps, specify the value following the syntax msauth.{BUNDLEID}://auth, replacing '{BUNDLEID}'.
+For example, if the bundle ID is com.microsoft.identitysample.MSALiOS, the URI is msauth.com.microsoft.identitysample.MSALiOS://auth.

 <a id="nestedatt--value--request_signature_verification"></a>